kostadinoff/Navigating-Gene-Therapy-Access--The-case-of-Bulgaria-in-the-context-of-EU-Regulatory-Landscape/README.md

  ┗ 📜 ema_gene.tiff

 ```
-# Navigating Gene Therapy Access: The case of Bulgaria in the context of EU Regulatory Landscape

 ## Overview

-This repository contains data and code related to the article "Navigating Gene Therapy Access: The case of Bulgaria in the context of EU Regulatory Landscape."
-Below is a brief overview of the main components:

 ### `data_requests`

 This directory holds the data requests sent to the National Health Insurance Fund (NHIF) and the National Council on Prices and Reimbursement of Medicinal Products (NCPRMP).
 It includes the initial requests and their corresponding responses.
+Both requests and responses are in Bulgarian language.
+The files are named as follows:

 - [NHIF_request.pdf](data_requests/NHIF_request.pdf)
 - [NHIF_answer.pdf](data_requests/NHIF_answer.pdf)